Global well-posedness of advective Lotka-Volterra competition systems with nonlinear diffusion

 where $d_1$, $d_2$ and $\chi$ are positive constants. $m=m(x)\in C^{2+\gamma}(\bar \Omega)$ and $m(x)>0$ in $\Omega$.
 Lou \emph{et al.} \cite{LTW} studied the bounded classical global solutions to the following system over multi--dimensional domain $N\geq1$.
 We note that (\ref{110}) can be rewritten as

 hence it is a special case of (\ref{11}) with $m_1=m_2=\alpha=1$ and the global well--posedness follows from Theorem \ref{theorem11} or Theorem \ref{theorem12}.
-We refer to \cite{CJun,CJun2,Cosner,DLMT,HNP,Jun,Le,LeN,LeN2,LW,SK} and the references therein for works cross--diffusion systems.
+We refer to \cite{CC,CJun2,Cosner,DLMT,HNP,Jun,Le,LeN,LeN2,SK} and the references therein for works on global existence of cross--diffusion systems.

-We would like to mention that (\ref{11}) is very similar as the nonlinear diffusion Keller--Segel models of chemotaxis, which describes the directed movements of cellular organisms in response to chemical stimulus.
-In particular, the chemotaxis is positive if the cells move towards high concentration of attractive chemical (sugar, nutrition e.g.) and chemotaxis is negative if the cells move against repulsive chemical (poison, hazardous materials e.g.).
-It is also necessary to point out that the logistic growth in Lotka--Volterra dynamics, which inhibits solutions from blowing up in finite or infinite time for purely diffusive models, might not be sufficient to prevent blowups when advection or chemotaxis is present.
+We would like to mention that (\ref{11}) is very similar to the nonlinear diffusion Keller--Segel models of chemotaxis, which describes the directed movements of cellular organisms in response to chemical stimulus.
+In particular, the chemotaxis is attractive if the cells move towards high concentration of the chemical (e.g., sugar, nutrition) and chemotaxis is repulsive if the cells move against the chemical concentration (e.g., poison, hazardous materials).
+It is also necessary to point out that the logistic growth in Lotka--Volterra dynamics, which inhibits solutions from blowing up within a finite or infinite time for purely diffusive models, might not be sufficient to prevent blowups when advection or chemotaxis is present.
 For example, Le and Nguyen \cite{LN} gave an example of finite--time blowup solutions to a cross--diffusion system subject to Lotka--Volterra dynamics.
-See \cite{Lan,Winkler3,Winkler4} for counter--examples for chemotaxis models with logistic growth.
-Moreover, we refer the reader to \cite{BDD,CC,CiS,ISY,TW,TW2,WMZ,Wyf,ZL,ZMH,ZMS} for works on chemotaxis models with nonlinear diffusions.
+See \cite{Lan,Winkler3,Winkler4} for counterexamples for chemotaxis models with logistic growth, and \cite{BDD,ISY,TW2,WMZ,Wyf,ZL,ZMH} for the works on chemotaxis models with nonlinear diffusions.